Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Broncos stats and trends

-- Denver has played eight games, with four wins against the spread.
+- Denver has four wins against the spread in eight games this season.

-- Denver's games this year have eclipsed the over/under two times in eight opportunities (25%).
+- Denver's games this year have hit the over on two of eight set point totals (25%).

-- Denver is 2-1 against the spread and 2-1 overall when the team scores more than 23.1 points.
+- Denver is 2-1 against the spread and 2-1 overall in games when it scores more than 23.1 points.

 - The Broncos have 10 giveaways this season, while the Cowboys have 14 takeaways.